oren/oren.github.io/hebrew/messed-up/README.md

 # Messed Up With Certifications

 Eyal, my HEBREW friend, called me 'dafuk im teudot' which means I am an idiot.
 The literal translation is 'messed up with certifications'.
-He made his diagnosis after I refused to installed the Blind application on my phone since "I don't like to install anything".
+He made his diagnosis after I refused to install the 'Blind' application on my phone since "I don't like to install anything".
 He also shared a beautiful Israeli song with that name.
 The singer is Eyal Golan, very famous singer and no, we are not related.
 I just realized that the name Eyal Golan is a hybrid between my friend and I. Wonderful.

 <div class="video-container">
   <iframe